Why are Indoor Bikes So Expensive?

 Indoor bikes can seem expensive because this latest generation of smart-technology is turning them into something more than just a flywheel, handlebar and a pair of pedals.

 But sometimes price is also about perception.

 Peloton is a good example of this.
 One reason why its bikes are more expensive than others is because many of its buyers associate quality with a higher price point.
-When Peloton increased the price of its spin bike (without making any improvements or adding any extra features), it sold more units.
+When Peloton increased the price of its bike (without making any improvements or adding any extra features), it sold more units.

 People were happier to pay more money even though the bike was exactly the same.